saebekassebil/pitch/README.md

 # Pitch

-This is a idea of how teoria.js can be modularized to a very granular level
+This is an idea of how teoria.js can be modularized to a very granular level.
+Inspired by a talk with @saebekassebil and the lodash library.

 # Usage